What do we do?

 Do I have to make an appointment or can I walk in?

 When you schedule an appointment, you are guaranteed that a coach will be available to work with you.
-If all of our coaches are working with a scheduled appointment, you can have a seat and when a coach is free, he or she will be happy to work with you.
+However, walk-ins are welcome.

 When should I make an appointment?